cliffano/packer-post-processor-json-updater/README.md

 Installation
 ------------

-Build `packer-post-processor-json-updater` using `go build` or other build tools, then follow [Packer documentation on installing plugins](https://www.packer.io/docs/extend/plugins.html).
+Download the plugin binaries from [Releases page](https://github.com/cliffano/packer-post-processor-json-updater/releases), or build from source using `go build` or other Go build tools of your choice.
+Then follow [Packer plugins installation guide](https://www.packer.io/docs/extend/plugins.html).

+If you downloaded one of the pre-built binaries, make sure that you rename the binary file to `packer-post-processor-json-updater` (i.e. remove the _os_arch postfix).

 Usage
 -----